 Your guide to cruising the Mediterranean - which destination is best for you?

-Whether it’s hopping through the Greek Islands, exploring the great sites of ancient Rome or savouring the fine cuisine of Provence, nothing beats a voyage in the warm waters of the Med.
+Whether it’s hopping through the Greek Islands, exploring the great sites of ancient Rome or savouring the fine cuisine of Provence, nothing beats a cruise in the warm waters of the Med.

 Italy best for… romantics